ulangmeier/php-baapi/README.md

 ### 📌 Apache

 If you use Apache, the `.htaccess` file is already doing it's job in /api/v1/.
 No additional steps are necessairy to make your api work.
+Just write your routes to `/api/v1/routes.php` or to any other php file in `/api/v1/`.

 This is how the content of the file looks like: